sparks-baird/mat_discover/CONTRIBUTING.md

 <!-- - `conda-smithy` is used to create a feedstock for `conda-forge` -->

-For simple changes (e.g. quick-fix in documentation), navigate to github.com/sparks-baird/mat_discover, click on the relevant file (e.g. `README.md`), and look for the pencil (✏️).
+For simple changes (e.g. quick-fix in documentation), navigate to https://github.com/sparks-baird/mat_discover, click on the relevant file (e.g. `README.md`), and look for the pencil (✏️).
 GitHub will walk you through the rest.

 ## Development
+This goes over installation and, if desired, VS Code Settings Sync.

+### Installation
 To help with development, we suggest that you [install from source](README.md#from-source).
 Note that when using a `conda` environment
 (recommended), you may avoid certain issues down the road by opening VS Code via an Anaconda command prompt and entering the command `code` (at least until the VS Code devs